stanleyhspark/leimao.github.io/_posts/projects/2017-09-20-Google-DeepDream-API.md

 #### Preview the feature pattern of the neural network

 To preview the feature pattern learned in a certain channel of a certain layer in the neural network.
 This is helpful for the user to select layers and channels used for image modification.
+While not cessary, you may also preview all the feature patterns learned in the neural network [here](http://storage.googleapis.com/deepdream/visualz/tensorflow_inception/index.html).
+It should be noted that the high frequencies of the patterns might have been suppressed by Laplacian pyramid decomposition in those images.

 <br />